Is The Pentagon Modifying Viruses To Save Crops — Or To Wage Biological Warfare?

 "With viruses?"
 I ask.

 "Yeah.
 Isn't that weird?
 That's what scientists do.
-They say, 'Oh, my God, I'm in love with this!"
+They say, 'Oh, my God, I'm in love with this!' "

-We step inside the greenhouse, where I see a smaller chamber with walls of fine mesh, and six tomato plants inside.
+We step inside the greenhouse, where I see a smaller chamber with walls of fine mesh and six tomato plants inside.
 They don't look too healthy.
 Their leaves are wilting.
 "This is our tomato yellow leaf-curl virus colony," Polston says.

 The tomato leaves look like they're covered with dandruff.
 But when Polston reaches in and moves one of the plants, the white particles come alive.
 They're tiny flies — whiteflies.
 They're also infected.
 "Because they're reared on these infected plants, I think probably all of them will have virus in them," Polston says.